 Today I’m gonna tell you about fried apples.
 When I was just sixteen, my husband took me home to meet the family in his hometown, a tiny farming community of less than 500 hearty souls.

-I met everyone on both sides of his family but the most memorable were his three precious maiden aunts, Dora, Christina and Martha.
+I met everyone on both sides of his family that day, but the most memorable were his three precious maiden aunts, Dora, Christina, and Martha!

 Despite the fact that she never had children of her own, she had more youngsters who loved her than anyone I have ever known.

-My husband is German to the core.
-I always tell him he can’t help it. 😉 His family came from Luxemborg by way of Iowa and they were hard-working, thrifty farmers.
+His ancestors on both sides immigrated from Germany to Nebraska and they were all hard-working, thrifty farmers.
 His dad was the baby of nine children (and that’s a whole other story for another day!)
-This may have been taken on Easter Sunday.
+This photo was taken on Easter Sunday in 1932.

-Aunt Dora (that’s her in the middle of the back row in 1932) showed me how to fry apples.
-They were often served alongside sausage or ham and I fell in love with them on the spot.
+Aunt Dora (that’s her in the middle of the back row) showed me how to fry apples.
+She often served alongside sausage or ham and I fell in love with them on the spot.